 Collaborating with the Alliance on CFI Grant Proposals

 The CFI has several programs relevant to institutions (and their researchers) requiring Advanced Research Computing (ARC) infrastructure.
-These include: Innovation Fund (IF), John R. Evans Leaders Fund (JELF) and College-Industry Innovation Fund.
+These include: Innovation Fund (IF), John R. Evans Leaders Fund (JELF) and College Fund (CF).
 With the transition from Compute Canada, the Alliance now plays a role in each of these programs, according to CFI’s policies.
 We encourage institutions’ representatives or researchers to contact us at any time and regardless of how specific or general your computing needs are.
 We can be contacted by email at CFI-FCI@alliancecan.ca.

 CFI Grants – General Information